 You can enforce the sequence with which learners can consume content within a curriculum, or you can enable learners to access content in any order.
 More sophisticated rules can also be established, for example, if you want learners to complete say one from three introductory modules before being able to proceed to the next module.

-The available settings to control curriculum sequencing are as follows:
+The available settings to control Curriculum order are as follows:

-- All content in any sequence.
+- Any order.
 Choose this option if you want learners to view the content in any order.
 This option is appropriate if you are using the curriculum as a simple container for resources.

-- All content in sequence.
+- In sequence.
 Choose this option if you want learners to view the content in sequence, top to bottom.
 Subsequent content is locked and learners cannot open it until preceding content is either completed or passed.
 This option is appropriate if you are using the curriculum to create a learning pathway.

 The Web learner portal provides a graphical view of a curriculum, as shown in the simple sequential example below: